allysonlister/swo/trunk/dev/ontologydev/readme.txt

-Development copes of the SWO will go into this folder, such as owl files
+Development copies of the SWO will go into this folder, such as owl files